tomduff/matrix-sequencer/README.md

 + sync resets on the rising edge

 ## The Future
-If I can work out how to set up the controls so that it makes sense
+If I can work out how to set up the controls so additional editing modes can be accessed:
 + Configurable sync behaviour; rising or falling edge, reset and hold while high.
-+ More Play Modes; pendulum and variations on, random direction rather than step.
++ More Play Modes; pendulum and variations on, random direction and random output as well as step.
 + Set a clock divider for a track
++ Add the Euclidean functionality so that a track can be Euclidean or programmed
 + I'm open to ideas